-What is the Instant Pot®
+What is the Instant Pot?

-The creators of the Instant Pot® set out with a goal in mind: "To find solutions that would enable busy families and professionals to prepare quality food in less time, promoting better eating and reducing the consumption of fast food."
+The creators of the Instant Pot set out with a goal in mind: "To find solutions that would enable busy families and professionals to prepare quality food in less time, promoting better eating and reducing the consumption of fast food."

-With the ability to be a pressure cooker, slow cooker, rice cooker, yogurt maker, cake maker, egg cooker, saute, steamer, warmer and sterilizer, the Instant Pot® can take care of pretty much whatever it is that needs to be done.
+With the ability to be a pressure cooker, slow cooker, rice cooker, yogurt maker, cake maker, egg cooker, saute, steamer, warmer and sterilizer, the Instant Pot can take care of pretty much whatever it is that needs to be done.

-There are several versions of the Instant Pot® to choose from.
+There are several versions of the Instant Pot to choose from.
 (PssT!
 Read all the way to the end and I'll show you more options.)

-This model has some new features that include: altitude adjustment, cooking indicator, and a steam release reset button.
-It can replace up to 10 common kitchen appliances and comes with 3rd generation technology and an embedded microprocessor that monitors the pressure and temperature, keeps time, and adjusts heating intensity and duration.
+The link above is the Ultra 6 Qt 10-in-1 multi-use programmable version.
+It has a central dial with a simple turn and press that provides added precision in program selection and adjustment.
+This model has some new features that include altitude adjustment, cooking indicator, and a steam release reset button.
+It can replace up to 10 common kitchen appliances and comes with third-generation technology and an embedded microprocessor that monitors pressure and temperature, keeps time, and adjusts heating intensity and duration.

 If you have one of these amazing cookers, you know how simple it is to use.
 However, there are some neat tricks that you might not know about.
 Let's talk about them.

-Instant Pot® is already a super fast way to prepare your meals.
+Instant Pot is already a super fast way to prepare your meals.
 It's designed to cook food up to 70 percent faster than normal.
 That's fantastic!

 But here's a little trick that can speed up the cooking process.
-While you are prepping your food, turn on the Instant Pot® saute function.
+While you are prepping your food, turn on the Instant Pot saute function.